NorthernLogic/tap-tempo-angular/README.md

 * `npm install`
 * `ng serve`  # Optionally use -prod flag
 * Open browser to http://127.0.0.1:4200

+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.9.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.